Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

+It is important to note that this trend minimally impacts radius prediction.
+Additionally, the residuals between predicted and observed radii of giant planets fall within the range seen for small planets.
+It is plausible that this trend is linked to systematic issues in exoplanet observations or the determination of observed parameters (e.g., mass, orbital period, and radius).
+As the current sample of exoplanets detected through the transit method is substantial, further investigation of this effect could be undertaken when a statistically significant sample of exoplanets detected through other detection methods becomes available.

+Fig.~\ref{fig12} shows the predicted and observed radii as a function of a mass and orbital period obtained by the SVR model.
+The model has been applied to the entire sample in this figure, resulting in an $\rho^{2}$ of 0.937.
+SVR can efficiently reproduce the spread in radius.

+Linear Regression and M5P can derive parametric equations between physical parameters by fitting linear models to the exoplanet data.
+A linear model is fitted to the real data in the Linear Regression algorithm.
+At the same time, M5P splits the entire dataset into several subsets and fits a multivariate linear function to each subset.
+Eq.~\ref{eq5} presents a linear fit between the planetary radius, planetary mass, orbital period, and stellar mass derived by Linear Regression and M5P, where $A_{M_{p}}$, $A_{P}$, $A_{M_{s}}$, and $C$ are fitting parameters.

-Linear Regression and M5P are two models that extract parametric equations.
-Eq.~\ref{eq4} is the linear model of all planets provided by the Linear Regression algorithm.
-By running this algorithm independently for clusters, it produces Eq.~\ref{eq5} for class 1, and Eq.~\ref{eq6} for class 2.
+Best-fit parameters obtained by Linear Regression and M5P are listed in Table~\ref{tab4}.
+Row 1 presents the linear fit of all planets provided by the Linear Regression algorithm.
+Running this algorithm independently for clusters produces individual linear fit for each cluster (rows 2 and 3).
+For small planets $A_{M_{s}}=0$, and for giant planets $A_{M_{p}}=0$, implying no dependence between the planetary radius and stellar mass of small planets, as well as between the radius and mass of giant planets.

-M5P performs a multiple linear regression model.
-This tree-based algorithm allocates linear regressions at the terminal nodes.
-It splits the entire dataset into several subsets and fits a multivariate linear function to each subset \citep{quinlan1992learning}.
-M5P divides the planets into two groups using a mass breakpoint of 1.717$M_{p}$.
-It is considered that clustering algorithms also find this breakpoint ($B_{Mass}$).
-It gives Eq.~\ref{eq7} for class 1, and Eq.~\ref{eq8} for class 2.
-Splitting the data provides M5P with much better results than Linear Regression (see Table~\ref{tab2}).
-The distributions of the predicted (filled circles) and observed (empty circles) radii obtained by the M5P model for class 1 and class 2 planets are presented in the lower and upper panels of Fig.~\ref{fig11}, respectively.

-To understand the effect of data re-scaling on predicting planetary radius, we process both logarithmic and non-logarithmic datasets.
-Fig.~\ref{fig12} compares the RMSE values corresponding to different models applied in non-logarithmic (gray bars) and logarithmic (red bars) datasets.
-Bootstrap Aggregation (BA) and Random Forest (RF) are models that do not show any remarkable difference between logarithmic and non-logarithmic scaling.
-In contrast, other algorithms, particularly Support Vector Regression (SVR), provide better results on a logarithmic scale.